 YES.
-A separate meeting of non-executive directors was held in 2015 as part of their program to improve effective governance for the coming year.
+A separate meeting of non-executive directors was held on December 10, 2015 as part of their program to improve effective governance for the coming year.

 4) Is the minimum quorum requirement for Board decisions set at two-thirds of board members?
 Please explain.